OliverButlerSU/OliverButlerSU/README.md

 - 🎓 2021-2024 Bsc Computer Science Student at the University of Southampton
-- 🎲 I enjoy board games like Settlers of Catan, Monopoly and Chess and the strategies behind these games
+- 🎲 I enjoy board games like Settlers of Catan, Monopoly and Chess
-- ‍💻 I've been coding small project since I was 10 starting with basic HTML and CSS websites, to making small games on GameMaker, to using Python to write scripts and Discord Bots, and now making large Unity/C# and Java programs
+- ‍💻 I've had a passion for programming and Computer Science since I was 10
+- ⌨️ I began coding basic HTML and CSS websites, to making small games on GameMaker, to using Python to write scripts and Discord Bots, and now making large Unity/C# and Java programs

 ## **`Languages and Tools`**